mantil-io/mantil/docs/getting_started.md

 ## Testing

-This project comes with demo integration tests.
+This project comes with integration tests.
 Run them with:

 ```
 ➜ mantil test